 Upon the issuance of the Notice to Proceed with Water Facilities, the MOU shall be deemed to null and void of any further effect.
 Notwithstanding the foregoing, the MOU shall remain unaffected by this Agreement and in full force and effect until such issuance of the Notice to Proceed with Water Facilities.

-In the event that HDC does not issue a Notice to Proceed with Water Facilities to HCWSA on or before 5:00 pm, Houston, Texas time on _______________, this Agreement shall automatically terminate without need of further action by either of the parties, whereupon the parties shall have no further duties, obligations or liabilities hereunder (including, but not limited to, the obligation to pay any cancellation fees or charges), except those obligations and liabilities that expressly survive termination hereunder.
+In the event that HDC does not issue a Notice to Proceed with Water Facilities to HCWSA on or before 5:00 pm, Houston, Texas time on _______________, this Agreement shall automatically terminate without need of further action by either of the parties, whereupon the parties shall have no further duties, obligations or liabilities hereunder (including, but not limited to, the obligation to pay any cancellation fees or charges), except those obligations and liabilities that expressly survive termination hereunder [WHAT ARE THESE?].

 Acquisition of Rights of Entry on Lands for Routing and Permitting Work